Cauda Equina Syndrome Claims & Compensation

 What treatment is needed?

 An estimated 400-600 patients are diagnosed with this condition every year in the UK.
 It is a medical emergency, needing urgent surgery to relieve the pressure.
-Otherwise, permanent and life-changing injuries can be suffered, as a patient may lose function below the waist and can even be paralysed below the waist.
+Otherwise, permanent and life-changing injuries can be suffered, as a patient may suffer from a foot drop, and also may lose function below the waist and can even be paralysed below the waist down.
+The impact on physical and sexual functioning can be very traumatic.

 What injuries can Cauda Equina Syndrome cause?